dyninst/dyninst/docs/dyninstAPI/public/BPatch_callbacks.h.rst

   process exits, but while its process state still exists.
 This allows final actions to be taken on the process before it actually exits.
-The function BPatch_thread::isTerminated() will return true in this context even though the process hasn’t yet actually exited.
+The function BPatch_thread::isTerminated() will return true in this context even though the process hasn't yet actually exited.
 In the case of an exit due to a signal, the process will have already exited.

 Fork